dOpensource/dsiprouter/docs/use-cases.rst

 The following screenshot(s) shows how to configure a PJSIP trunk within FreePBX for Username/Password Authentication.

-The first screenshot shows the General tab of a "pjsip settings" page:
+The first screenshot shows the General tab of the  "pjsip settings" page:

 .. image:: images/sip_trunking_freepbx_pjsip_1.png
         :align: center